-Proxy Solicited by the Board of Directors for the

-Annual Meeting to be held on April 21, 2009
+Proxy Solicited by the Board of Directors for the Annual Meeting to be held on April 21, 2009.

-The undersigned hereby appoints Robert H. Spilman, Jr. and Jay R. Hervey, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated at the Annual Meeting of Stockholders of the Company to be held on April 21, 2009 at 10:00 a.m., at the Company's headquarters, 3525 Fairystone Park Highway, Bassett, Virginia 24055, and at any adjournments or postponements thereof.
-The Board of Directors recommends voting FOR Item 1, FOR Item 2, and FOR Item 3.
+The undersigned hereby appoints Robert H. Spilman, Jr. and Jay R. Hervey, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated a the Annual Meeting of Shareholders of the Company to be held on April 21, 2009, and at any adjournments or postponements thereof.
+The Board of Directors recommends voting FOR Item 1, Item 2 and, Item 3.